camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/descriptors/bpm-platform-xml.html.md

 *   [IBM Websphere Application Server](ref:/guides/installation-guide/was/#bpm-platform)
 *   [Oracle WebLogic Application Server](ref:/guides/installation-guide/wls/#bpm-platform)

-It is not available for the JBoss AS 7 subsystem implementation, because the subsystem implmentation uses the JBoss specific `standalone.xml` to configure the platform.
+It is not available for the JBoss AS 7 subsystem implementation, because the subsystem implementation uses the JBoss specific `standalone.xml` to configure the platform.

 To specify the location you have to provide an absolute path or a http/https url pointing to the `bpm-platform.xml` file, e.g '/home/camunda/.camunda/bpm-platform.xml' or 'http://camunda.org/bpm-platform.xml'.